 - crafting coping saw

 - screws for the rim of the wheel and to construct the base

-- a piece of plastic i took from an used ice cream container to act as a stopper (otherwise your wheel will keep spinning for a long time until it stops)
+- a piece of plastic I took from a used ice cream container to act as a stopper (otherwise your wheel will keep spinning for a long time until it stops)

-After I draw and cut the wheel, I divided it in 16 equal sections and put the screws in.
+After drawing and cutting the wheel, I divided it into 16 equal sections and put the screws in.
 I placed them approximately 6cm apart.